Analysis | The ludicrous effort to pretend that increasing voter turnout is nefarious

 Setting aside the difficulty in attributing the increase specifically to the turnout effort (given that turnout was up among Democratic voters nationally relative to 2016), the idea that something untoward happened depends entirely on the assumption that voters allowed to vote legally shouldn’t be encouraged to do so if they are going to vote against your guy.
 If that’s your position, okay.
 But that’s not rigging an election.

 Even if this were an explicitly partisan group explicitly trying to turn out Democrats, the ethical or legal questions would lie with the government agencies, not the group or the voters.
 But Gableman’s report actually alleges that the turnout effort constituted an illegal bribery effort.
-The report points to a state statute indicating that a crime is committed by anyone that “[o]ffers, gives, lends or promises to give or lend, or endeavors to procure, anything of value, or any office or employment or any privilege or immunity to, or for, any elector, or to or for any other person, in order to induce any elector to [g]o to or refrain from going to the polls [or] [v]ote or refrain from voting.”
-This is confusing, but just follow the bolded text: Gableman is suggesting that money was given to “any other person” — which he interprets as including municipalities — as inducement to get people to go to the polls.
+The report points to a state statute indicating that a crime is committed by anyone that “offers, gives, lends or promises to give or lend, or endeavors to procure, anything of value, or any office or employment or any privilege or immunity to, or for, any elector, or to or for any other person, in order to induce any elector to: 1.
+Go to or refrain from going to the polls” or “2.
+Vote or refrain from voting.”
+This is confusing, but just follow the text I bolded: Gableman is suggesting that money was given to “any other person” — which he interprets as including municipalities — as inducement to get people to go to the polls.
 Ergo: bribery.

 This has already been adjudicated.
-A U.S. District Judge rejected the same argument about the same funding to those cities even before the 2020 election.
+A U.S. district judge rejected the same argument about the same funding to those cities even before the 2020 election.

 All of this effort to paint a turnout program as partisan bribery (though not actual illegal voting) makes up most of Gableman’s report.
 The rest mostly centers on an allegation that there was suspiciously high turnout in nursing homes.
-The report points to about a dozen examples of people whose families are suspicious that their elderly relatives voted; these incidents should certainly be investigated further.
+The report points to about a dozen examples of people whose families are suspicious about their elderly relatives’ votes; these incidents should certainly be investigated further.
 But, again, there’s no actual proof of fraudulent voting, much less anything significant to throw the election.

 Here again, nearly 500 days after the 2020 election, we see a familiar pattern play out.
-Republican elected officials want to make Donald Trump supporters happy by treating their unfounded claims of fraud as serious, rather than actually confronting those claims.
-They hire an investigator who is starting from the conclusion — that votes were stolen — as Gableman was here.
+Republican elected officials want to make Trump supporters happy by treating their unfounded claims of fraud as serious rather than actually confronting those claims.
+They hire an investigator who is starting from the conclusion that votes were stolen, as Gableman was here.
 Then the investigation serves as a giant, costly smoke machine so that the investigator can tell the legislators and Republican voters that, while you can’t see it, somewhere in that cloud is a raging fire.

-In this case, that fire consists of trying to increase voting among those who have historically faced institutional difficulties in do so.
+In this case, that fire consists of trying to increase voting among those who have historically faced institutional difficulties in doing so.
 If that’s cheating, then so is offering SAT tutoring to students in disadvantaged school districts.
-Sorry if that expands the pool of Harvard applicants against whom your kid is competing.
+Sorry if that expands the pool of Harvard applicants your kid is competing against.